Gerrit supports three methods of uploading changes:

 Then copy the content of the public key file onto your clipboard, and paste it into Gerrit’s web interface:

 To verify your SSH key is working correctly, try using an SSH client to connect to Gerrit’s SSHD port.
-By default Gerrit is running on port 29418, using the same hostname as the web server:
+By default Gerrit runs on port 29418, using the same hostname as the web server:

 $ ssh -p 29418 sshusername@hostname **** Welcome to Gerrit Code Review **** Hi John Doe, you have successfully connected over SSH.
 Unfortunately, interactive shells are disabled.
 To clone a hosted Git repository, use: git clone ssh://sshusername@hostname:29418/REPOSITORY_NAME.git Connection to hostname closed.